reefgenomics/Red-Sea-RADSeq/ITS2/README.md

 The PERMANOVAs were also computed using UniFrac-derived between sample distances.
 The computation of these PERMANOVAs has been commented out in the R script.
 To run these, the following file must be present:

 - `./sp_output/between_sample_distances/A/20201207T095144_unifrac_sample_distances_A_sqrt.dist`

+## N.B.
+Same naming error

+Although sample SWAJ-R1-43 underwent ITS2 sequencing, a typo in the submission sheet labelling it as "SWAJ -R1-43" meant that it was accidentally left out of the main analysis.